 - Use TU-provided Web pages only for organizations or individuals that are affiliated with the university.
 TU-affiliated Web pages may not contain commercial advertising.

-The following types of activities are examples of behaviors that are unethical, unlawful and/or inappropriate:
+The following examples show unethical, unlawful and/or inappropriate behaviors:

 - Attempting to alter system, hardware, software or account configurations

-- Accessing or monitoring another individual's accounts, files, software, electronic mail or computer resources without the permission of the owner
+- Accessing or monitoring another individual's accounts, files, software, electronic mail or computer resources without permission from the owner

 - Misrepresenting your identity, role or the identity of any other person in any type of electronic communication